robackem/PTC-SLiM/README.md

 # PTC-SLiM
-SLiM scripts for simulating PTC evolution in cavefish.
+SLiM scripts for simulating PTC evolution in cavefish

 For full information on SLiM please see https://messerlab.org/slim/

 **Note:** Generate a usage statement for any of my perl scripts using